IlanaLadis/Ilana-Website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a third-year clinical psychology Ph.D. student working with Bethany Teachman at the University of Virginia.
-I also collaborate with members of the Sensing Systems for Health Lab in UVA's Engineering Department.
 I have two broad lines of research.
 First, I am interested in better understanding emotion regulation in daily life.
 I am also interested in understanding proximal risk factors for suicide, with a particular emphasis on sleep disturbance.
 My research is supported by the National Science Foundation's Graduate Research Fellowship Program.